mattmills49/mattmills49.github.io/_posts/2026-04-06-gradient_boosted_splines.md

 Traditionally Gradient Boosting Models are fit by learning the direction to move each prediction individually at each iteration.
 By calculating the loss value for each observation, and then using the gradient of that observation's prediction as a
-"psuedo-label" we can learn a model to make predictions at that step.
+"pseudo-label" we can learn a model to make predictions at that step.
 We can use the same procedure to fit a set of parameters and optimize them with the same algorithm.
 Then when we need to make a prediction we can use the predicted parameter values for that observation.